ngerritsen/containor/README.md

 const baz = containor.get('Baz') // Your manually constructed version of baz 😎
 ```

-## Inclusion as separate script in the browser
+## Including as a script tag

-Containor is not yet hosted on any cdn, however if you install containor from npm there is a `dist` folder with a `containor.js` (for development) and `containor.min.js`.
-These scripts will put `createContainer` in the global scope (the window object).
+Containor is not hosted on any cdn yet, however if you install containor from npm there is a `dist` folder with a `containor.js` (for development) and `containor.min.js`.
+These scripts will put `createContainer` in the global scope (on the window object).

 ## API